 Fighting Blindness receives approximately 13% of its funding from the HSE in support of our counselling services and from the Health Research Board in relation to some co-funded research projects.
 The remaining 87% is achieved through the many varied fundraising activities of our dedicated supporters.

-Every year we hold an Annual General Meeting (AGM) where our annual accounts are presented to the members for approval.
+Every year we hold an Annual General Meeting (AGM) where our annual accounts are presented to the members.
 These accounts are also included in our Annual Report which is available in a number of formats and is published on our website.
-Historic annual reports for the last 10 years are also available on the website here.
+Historic annual reports for the last 10 years are also available.

 It is important to note that all of the salaries in Fighting Blindness are in line with standards published by The Wheel, the representative body for community and voluntary organisations and charities in Ireland.
 We have a carefully managed budget with strict spending guidelines to ensure that we are as cost effective and vigilant as we can be when expending resources.

 The Charities Regulatory Authority (CRA) was created as an independent statutory body in 2014 under the Charities Act 2009.
 It aims to build public trust and confidence in the management and administration of charitable organisations.
 Fighting Blindness is registered with the CRA and as such is required to report on its activities and finances to the Regulator on an annual basis.
-You can find out more at www.charitiesregulatoryauthority.ie.
+You can find out more on the CRA website.

-We have signed up to and are in the process of aligning with the detailed requirements of the Governance Code, a code of practice for Good Governance of Community, Voluntary and Charitable Organisations in Ireland.
-Further information is available at www.governancecode.ie.
+We have signed up to the detailed requirements of the Governance Code, a code of practice for Good Governance of Community, Voluntary and Charitable Organisations in Ireland.
+Further information is available on the Governance Code website.

 Good governance is a cornerstone of Fighting Blindness and we work carefully to ensure that we are accountable and transparent in all of our dealings.
 We welcome your questions or concerns in relation to any of the above.
 If you would like more information, please do not hesitate to contact Anna Moran on 01 6789 004 or email@example.com.